-- Provisional approval for three (3) years or until the unit's next national or state review; - (2) Provisional approval with unit conditions and/or program areas for improvement for up to three (3) years; or - (3) Deny approval.
-The unit may appeal or reapply for approval under the process determined by the board.

-(b) The board may take the following actions for continued review:

-(1) Full approval for seven (7) years;

-- (2) Approval with unit conditions and/or program areas for improvement for up to seven (7) years; - (3) Probationary approval and designation as "at-risk" for up to two (2) years.
+- (2) Provisional approval with unit conditions and/or program areas for improvement for up to three (3) years; or - (3) Deny approval.
+The unit may appeal or reapply for approval under the process determined by the board. - (b) The board may take the following actions for continued review: - (1) Full approval for seven (7) years; - (2) Approval with unit conditions and/or program areas for improvement for up to seven (7) years; - (3) Probationary approval and designation as "at-risk" for up to two (2) years.
 The unit and programs must correct the conditions and areas for improvement within two (2) years.
 The unit may appeal under the process determined by the board; - (4) Denied and designation as "low performing".
 The unit may appeal under the process determined by the board; or - (5) Revoke approval.
 The unit may appeal under the process determined by the board.
-[Eff 10/30/14] (Auth: HRS §302A-805.5) (Imp: HRS §302A-801 to -808)
+[Eff 10/30/14; SEP 05 2013] (Auth: HRS \$302A-805.5) (Imp: HRS \$302A-801 to -808)

-§8-54-26 Annual reporting by educator preparation programs. (a) Educator preparation programs will submit an annual report on a specified form to include at a minimum the following:
+\$8-54-26 Annual reporting by educator preparation programs. (a) Educator preparation programs will submit an annual report on a specified form to include at a minimum the following:

-- (1) Current contact information for the unit; - (2) A list of all current traditional and alternative licensure programs offered by the unit; - (3) Substantive changes within the reporting year; - (4) Progress toward addressing any conditions or areas for improvement on their current approval; and - (5) Progress toward obtaining or continuing national accreditation.
+- (1) Current contact information for the unit; - (2) A list of all current traditional and alternative licensure programs offered by the unit; - (3) Substantive changes within the reporting year;

-(b) Hawaii educator preparation programs must submit a recommendation for licensure for program completers within six (6) weeks of program completion on a form specified by the board.
+- (4) Progress toward addressing any conditions or areas for improvement on their current approval; and - (5) Progress toward obtaining or continuing national accreditation. - (b) Hawaii educator preparation programs must submit a recommendation for licensure for program completers within six (6) weeks of program completion on a form specified by the board.
 Out of state preparation programs which work primarily with active military and military spouses may also report program completers on this form.
-[Eff 10/30/14](Auth: HRS \$302A-805.5) (Imp: HRS \$\$302A-801 to -808)

-\$8-54-27 Modification of programs. (a) For minor modifications, the unit will describe the modifications in the annual report and include evidence that program quality is not affected.

-(b) For major modifications, the unit will submit a request to the board for implementation, including a description of the changes and evidence that standards will continue to be met.

-(c) For program elimination, the unit will submit information to the board in writing stating when the program will end, reasons for elimination, and assurances that current candidates will be able to complete the program.
+[Eff 10/30/14] (Auth: HRS §302A-805.5) (Imp: HRS §§302A-801 to -808) - §8-54-27 Modification of programs. (a) For minor modifications, the unit will describe the modifications in the annual report and include evidence that program quality is not affected. - (b) For major modifications, the unit will submit a request to the board for implementation, including a description of the changes and evidence that standards will continue to be met. - (c) For program elimination, the unit will submit information to the board in writing stating when the program will end, reasons for elimination, and assurances that current candidates will be able to complete the program.
 [Eff 10/30/14] (Auth: HRS §302A-805.5) (Imp: HRS §§302A-801 to -808)